ballerina-platform/ballerina-dev-website/learn/guides/calling-java-code-from-ballerina.md

 - `java.io.InputStream`
 - `java.util.Map`

 You can see them in the imported class list.

-We encourage you to generate Ballerina bindings for these four classes as a start.
+>**Tip:** We encourage you to generate Ballerina bindings for these four classes as a start.

 Now, we'll create an environment for our Ballerina program.